Date of Award

 The analysis of a number of structural determinants in the oxomolybdenum-organodiphosphonate system aims to expand the current knowledge of this family of materials.
 We have focused on variables such as: the organic tether length of alkyldiphosphonate ligands; the size, flexibility, and number of nitrogen donor groups of secondary organoimine ligands; the oxidation state of the cationic transition metal center; and the incorporation of fluoride into the molybdodiphosphonate substructure.

 In order to explore the range of possible anionic charges that the polyoxomolybdate Mo-132 cluster may posses, ligand-exchange reactions were conducted.
 This has been accomplished through the incorporation of various ratios of ligands contributing different degrees of anionic charge into the molybdate framework.
 Assorted structural characterization techniques reveal a range of ligand exchange based on the pH of the reaction solution.

 Jones, Stephanie, "Design and Synthesis of Solid State Materials Constructed from Polyoxomolybdate Clusters" (2012).
 Chemistry - Dissertations.
-Paper 183.
+183.